The structure of graphs not admitting a fixed immersion: A grid theorem for weak immersions

 The author gratefully acknowledges Paul Seymour's valuable contributions at the early stages of this project.
 Theorem \ref{thm:imgrid} benefitted significantly from his input, and he had an important part in finding the right definition for the width of a tree-cut decomposition.
-The author is also grateful for his helpful feedback on several early drafts.
+We are also grateful for his helpful feedback on several early drafts.
+We thank as well the anonymous referees whose input greatly improved the article.